 There are two design approaches for utilizing stormwater from the alleys — these design approaches can be independent or combined.
 The first is to collect stormwater from the alley “tributaries” in underground cisterns at the park – where it could be stored and reused to irrigate the park’s vegetation.
 The second approach is to create a bioswale that will slow and filter the stormwater from the alleys.
 The bioswale would have an abundance of plants that attract and provide habitat for urban wildlife.

-SCA-LARC believes this water conservation concept, if built by the City of Beverly Hills, could be a unique example of water conservation for other sites where alleys merge with parks.
+SCA-LARC believes this water conservation concept, if built by the City of Beverly Hills, could be a forerunner of water conservation for other sites where alleys merge with parks.